meeki007/node-red-contrib-mudashboard/README.md

 Setting your own ioMiddleware will disable the default cross domain origin check.

-You can also set the dashboard to be read only by `ui: { readOnly: true }`.
+You can also set the dashboard to be read only by `mudashboard: { readOnly: true }`.
 This does not stop the user interacting with the dashboard but does ignore all updates coming from the dashboard.

 Finally you can customise the default Group name (for i18n) by setting
 ```
-ui: { defaultGroup: "Better Default" }
+mudashboard: { defaultGroup: "Better Default" }
 ```

 You can of course combine any combination of these properties